cudail/sonic-robo-chat-2/README.md

 `direction` is the direction the spring will point relative to the player. `front` springs push the player in direction they were already facing, `back` in the opposite direction and `left` and `right` push a player orthogonal to their original facing.
 Defaults to `forward`.

-### AIR

-Spawn an air bubble on the player.
-This will instantly despawn if spawned not in the water.
-It will take a moment before it becomes breathable so if the player is moving they might just run straight past it.

 ## Player commands